-Dual MBA/MS in Accountancy Curriculum
+Dual MBA/MSA Curriculum

-Candidates must complete 63 credits with a minimum GPA of 3.0.
-Students elect a concentration upon entrance to facilitate courses in the program path.
-Saint Peter's may consider waiving up to twelve (12) credits for undergraduate courses in business, accounting, statistics, computer science, and economics where the candidate achieved a grade of B or higher in each course.
+Candidates must elect a concentration in the MBA and the MSA upon entrance to facilitate courses in the program path.
+Saint Peter's may consider waiving up to twelve (12) credits in the MBA Core for undergraduate courses completed where the candidate achieved a grade of B or higher in each course.
 A maximum of six (6) credits of equivalent course work may be accepted for transfer from an accredited graduate business program providing that the candidate achieved a passing grade that is acceptable to Saint Peter's.
-Transfer credit is by permission only, and not an obligation of the University.
+Waivers and transfer credit is by permission only, at the discretion of the Program Director, and not an obligation of the University.

 MBA/MSA Degrees: 63 Credits

-Core Courses: 39 Credits
+Core Courses: 33 Credits

-Business Electives: 6 Credits

-Concentration/Open Electives: 15 Credits
+Electives: 9-12 Credits

+MBA Concentration: 9-12 Credits

+MSA Concentration: 6 Credits

 Capstone: 3 Credits

-Level I: Core Courses (39 Credits)
+Level I: Core Courses (33 Credits)

 These courses provide the foundation for many of the concepts introduced in later courses and should be taken early in the program.
 Waivers and/or transfer of credits may be considered for candidates as outlined in the Curriculum section above.
-New students admitted after Fall 2013 are to complete their core courses prior to beginning their concentration.
+New students are to complete their core courses prior to beginning their concentration.